-A rolled-up towel is a great home-made solution for a lumbar support, as it will mould to the shape of your spine, and allow the rest of your body to relax, and take the weight from your low back.
+A rolled-up towel is a great homemade solution for lumbar support, as it will mould to the shape of your spine, and allow the rest of your body to relax, and take the weight from your lower back.
 You can use this in a chair, on the couch, and even have it with you in the car.

 5: Bum squeezes